 All applications that are considered for funding will be subject to a programmatic review.
-The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety and, if applicable, past performance and priority review.
-OVW reserves the right to add up to 10 points to applications fully addressing OVW priority areas and to deduct points from applications for the following reasons:
+The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety and, if applicable, past performance.
+OVW reserves the right to deduct points from applications for the following reasons:

-- Proposal fully addresses OVW priority areas

 - Formatting and Technical Requirements

 - Activities that compromise victim safety and recovery

 - Out-of-scope activities

-- Past performance
+• Past performance